miraheze/puppet/modules/apt/REFERENCE.md

 Data type: `Enum['present', 'absent', 'refreshed']`

 Specifies whether the key should exist.
-Valid options: 'present', 'absent' or 'refreshed'.
-Using 'refreshed' will make keys auto update when they have expired (assuming a new key exists on the key server).
+Using `refreshed` will make keys auto update when they have expired (assuming a new key exists on the key server).

 Default value: `present`

 ##### <a name="-apt--key--content"></a>`content`

-Data type: `Optional[String]`
+Data type: `Optional[String[1]]`

 Supplies the entire GPG key.
 Useful in case the key can't be fetched from a remote location and using a file resource is inconvenient.